UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    * - Version
      - Changes from previous version
+   * - v2026a (Under development)
+     - Introducing a surface temperature scheme appying a force/restore method.
    * - v2025a
      - Introducing a new wall surface temperature scheme according to Wallenberg et al. (2025) [12]_.
    * - v2022a